 A lot of us take the art and science of mixing and mastering music very seriously.
-Most of us focus on one thing: the quality of the outcome.
+Most of us focus on one thing: the quality of the outcome, not mixing in the box or out of it.
 Who cares how you do it as long as the end result rocks, right?

 People like drama.
 People like to be different and unique.
 People also experience confirmation biases, placebo effects, and flat out just have passionate preferences.
 It's these folks that are carrying on an eternal debate within the studio engineering community.